 The Maplewood City Council has established protection and enhancement of the environmental features as a high priority.
 In particular, management of the surface water features of the city is viewed as a critical endeavor that requires a renewed focus.
 One way of achieving this is through the city’s environmental utility fee (EUF) which finances a portion of the city’s storm water facilities to manage and treat runoff.

 Maplewood’s stormwater permit requires that the city develop a Stormwater Pollution Prevention Plan (SWPPP).
 The Minnesota Pollution Control Agency has established 6 minimum control measures the plan must address:

 - Construction Site Storm Water Runoff Control

 - Pollution Prevention and Good Housekeeping

 - Public Education and Outreach

 - Public Participation and Involvement

 The City of Maplewood is required to prepare an annual SWPPP report detailing the progress made in the previous year toward satisfying the permit requirements.
-The Environmental and Natural Resources Commission holds an annual public hearing in the Spring to review this annual storm water report.
-Date for the public hearing is Monday, June 17, 2019 in Council Chambers at Maplewood City Hall.
-Download the 2018 SWPPP (PDF).
+The report for 2019 is available and open for public comment.
+Please provide comments on the 2019 Annual SWPPP (PDF) to Jon.Jarosch@MaplewoodMN.Gov by June 30, 2020.